CaseyHaralson/pinkyring-server-template/README.md

 #### Events
 Events are a way that the services can handle some things asynchronously.
 They are defined in the core/dtos folder.
 They are also a way that some external service can get access to what is happening in the project.

+#### Data Validations
+There is a specific package for basic data validations in the infrastructure/data-validations package.
+These can do validations before hitting the database and it's possible to publish this package so UI packages can run data validations before sending data to the server.

+There are also some data validations done at the database level.
+These validations can be seen in the infrastructure/relationaldb/util folder in the prismaErrors file.

+#### Configurations
+There is a central configuration helper that will help get configurations for the project.
+It tries to get configurations from the environment first, then from a .env file.

+The configuration helper also allows settings to be set as "secret" which will only be able to come from a secret repository.
+The project template doesn't come with a secret repo so it is set as null in the di container loader.
+To load secrets, a file that implements the secret repository interface (from the core/interfaces/IConfig file) will need to be created and set in the di container loading function.

 ## Published Package
 The project can publish several things to help other projects interface with it.
 The core/dtos folder and the infrastructure/data-validations packages can be published which will give access to:
 - the different object types the project is expecting
 - data validations for the different objects
 - the events that are published
+- expected errors the project can throw